-Mains supply - 230V AC ~ 50 Hz 5A External Fuse to BS1362.

-LIVE · Brown, NEUTRAL · Blue, EARTH · Green/Yellow

-Mains Cable: 0.75mm2 (24 x 0.20 mm) to BS 6500 Table 16.

-The boiler and system controls must be supplied using a single fused supply.
+MAINS SUPPLY - 230V AC ~ 50HZ 5A External Fuse to BS1362.
+LIVE - Brown, NEUTRAL - Blue, EARTH - Green/Yellow Mains Cable: 0.75mm (24 x 0.20 mm) to BS6500 Table 16.
+The supply to the boiler must be the only electrical supply to the system.
+This ensures the safety of a single fused supply.

-The mains supply cable should be connected into the terminals marked L (Live), N (Neutral) and E (Earth) on the appliance terminal strip and securely held in the cable clamp located in the left-hand side of the electrical tray base.
+The mains supply cable should be connected into the terminals marked L (Live), N (Neutral) and E (Earth) on the appliance terminal strip and securely held in the cable clamp located in the left-hand side of the electrical tray box.
 To secure the cable, remove the clamp retaining screw and pull its inner body out to allow the cable to be fed through.
 With the cable in position refit the screw and fully tighten to grip the cable.
 Feed the cable between the side panel and the boiler insulation jacket and route to the connection point avoiding any hot surfaces.